Pucur/Wifi-Gochi/README.md

 - Uses SPIFFS to store `wifi.txt` and `eat.txt`.
 - Bloom filter used for efficient duplicate checking of WiFi networks.
 - Kirby feeding is automatically based on 3-hour intervals from birthday time.
 - Supports web-based toggles and scheduler settings.
+- If you want to use the maximum 4 Mb partition for your ESP, copy board.txt under /packages/esp32/hardware/esp32/version/ folder, and the no_ota_bigger.csv file under /packages/esp32/hardware/esp32/version/tools/partitions/ folder